 - See a chiropractor or physical therapist (with permission from your health-care provider)

 - Avoid taking the stairs or performing other movements that exacerbate the pain

 - Rest and get off your feet as much as possible

 When will my pubic pain go away?

-The good news for pubic pain sufferers is that most people experience relief within the first six weeks after delivery.
+The good news for pubic pain sufferers is that most women experience relief within the first six weeks after delivery.

-However, if the pain persists, Masterson recommends using your six-week postpartum check-up as a time to inform your doctor that you’re not feeling 100 percent.
-She says there are some diagnostic tests that can be done (like x-rays, to check for a fracture), or that your provider may prescribe physical therapy to get you back on track.
+However, if the pain persists, Masterson recommends using your six-week postpartum checkup as a time to inform your doctor that you’re not feeling 100 percent.
+She says there are some diagnostic tests that can be done (such as X-rays, to check for a fracture), or your provider may prescribe physical therapy to get you back on track.